Episode Two

 Diane: Go ahead, we've got dead air to fill.

-Man, so much to discuss here, and so much of it more interesting that the reasons for suggesting this movie.
+Vincent: Man, so much to discuss here, and so much of it more interesting that the reasons for suggesting this movie.
 I guess I can't really get to it all.

 I'm going to have to lay down points very quickly without an opportunity to really respond to whatever everyone is saying or trying to be very persuasive about my points.